Amal-Alharbi/Systematic_Reviews_Update/README.md

-# Systematic Reviews Update Dataset
+# Systematic Review Update Dataset
 This repository contains a dataset created to evaluate the retrieval performance in systematic reviews update.
 It consists of 25 Intervention systematic reviews.

 The following information is available for each review: